What Happens If You Don’t Show Up for Jury Duty?

 - Convicted of a felony.

 Reasons such as a personal vacation (no matter how perfectly planned), deadlines at work, or fear of losing your job aren’t valid excuses.
-They may, however, be reasons to postpone and reschedule your jury service.
-So whether you fall within one of the recognized excuses for a jury duty exemption, or if you need to reschedule the date based on your circumstances, respond to the summons promptly and present your reasons properly.
+They may be reasons to postpone and reschedule your jury service.
+So whether you fall within one of the recognized excuses for a jury duty exemption or need to reschedule the date based on your circumstances, respond to the summons promptly and present your reasons properly.

 It’s up to you to decide how to respond to a jury summons.
-If you simply disregard it, you might get away with it for a certain amount of time.
-Sooner or later, however, the law will catch up to you and you may face significant consequences, such as a hefty fine, prison time, or both.
+If you disregard it, you might get away with it for some time.
+Sooner or later, however, the law will catch up to you, and you may face severe consequences, such as a hefty fine, prison time, or both.